Best Of17 min read

 What's the difference between Copper and Streak for Gmail users?

-Both live close to Gmail, but they're genuinely different animals.
+Both work closely with Gmail, but they're genuinely different.
 Streak is built inside Gmail as an extension — your pipeline is literally in your inbox.
-Copper sits alongside Gmail and integrates deeply with all Google Workspace tools (Drive, Calendar, Docs), not just Gmail itself.
+Copper sits alongside Gmail and integrates deeply with all Google Workspace tools (Drive, Calendar, Docs), not just Gmail.
 Short version: Copper is better for full Google Workspace users; Streak is better for Gmail-only freelancers who want absolutely zero context switching.

 Is Pipedrive worth it without a free plan?

-For freelancers who are actively selling — pitching, proposing, following up on leads — absolutely yes.
-The 14-day trial is generous enough to know whether it fits your workflow.
+For freelancers actively selling — pitching, proposing, following up on leads — absolutely.
+The 14-day trial is generous enough to know whether it fits.
 If you're mostly managing existing retainer clients with little prospecting, you might honestly get by with HubSpot's free plan instead and save yourself $14/month.

 Pricing information is accurate as of March 2026.
 Always verify current pricing on the tool's official website before purchasing.